 SRCCON is a hands-on conference focused on the practical challenges news technology and data teams encounter every day.
 Active participation is at the center of SRCCON, and we work to make it an inclusive and welcoming event where people can feel comfortable jumping in to work on complex problems.
 We welcome participants from all fields—if you want to strengthen journalism online, we want you there.

-SRCCON, launched in 2014 in Philadelphia and returning in 2015 in Minneapolis, is produced by Knight-Mozilla OpenNews, an organization built to support the community of news developers, designers, and data reporters helping journalism thrive on the open web.
-(The “src” in SRCCON stands for “Source,” and we pronounce it “Source-con,” though you can say it however you want.)
+The conference is produced by Knight-Mozilla OpenNews, an organization built to support the community of news developers, designers, and data reporters helping journalism thrive on the open web.
+(The “src” in SRCCON stands for “Source.”
+We pronounce it “Source-con,” but you can say it however you want.)